FAQs

 Singing Lessons are based on the following foundation principles of good vocal technique:

-• Singing postural alignment, vowel modification and mouth shaping.
+• Postural alignment for singing, vowel modification and mouth shaping.

 • Improvement in vocal range and vocal projection by the application of new singing skills.